A Still Pool

 For once Anina was in the right place at the right time to help.
 She might not be strong enough to get rid of the king, but perhaps she could get rid of something more dangerous.

-After emerging from the fifth hole, Anina found herself surrounded by trees and bushes.
+After emerging from the fifth hole she tried, Anina found herself surrounded by trees and bushes.
 It was night time, and the forest was dark, but not any darker than the caves below.
-Anina gripped the dowel that Sungid had given her, half-activating a script she had etched on it.
+Anina gripped the stick that Sungid had given her, half-activating a script she had etched on it.
 Her magic gave her some light.
 Since she’d parted from the old man and his servant boy, Anina had only had time to write a simple temperature script.
-At least her magic had returned to her.
+At least her magic had finally returned to her.

 Listening for a moment, Anina held herself still.
 Voices emerged from the south, but they were not close.
 She crouched by some bushes, listening, waiting.
 Those chatting were far enough that she couldn’t identify what language they spoke.